 A particularly good time is in January-March when the kids are off of school and everyone is running around and offering tours every day of the week.
 I had trouble finding a snorkeling tour on the one day I could do it, though if you’re willing to pay, there’s always someone who can fulfill a need.
 Especially if you only have a week or less on the islands, high season is when there is always someone willing to take you out on their boat or show you their home, albeit often for a price.

 Because it is an island there is really nowhere for criminals to hide, so the police can often be spotted messing around on their cell phones or just cruising around wasting gas.
 It is not a bad trade-off, in my opinion.

 - Transport: $325 ($272 rt flight; $50 for taxi to/from airport; $2 for taxis around island)

 - Activities: $154.20 ($123.20 Leon Dormido, $30 tour, $1 dancing)

 Nearby islands include Isabela & Santa Cruz.

-Have you every visited the San Cristobal or the other islands of the Galapagos?
+Have you ever visited San Cristobal or the other islands of the Galapagos?
 Anything else to add?